> £1,000 cash prize for Best Short Film

 There is a £1,000 cash prize for Best Short Film, and £1,000 for Best Feature Film.
 All other prizes are in-kind, please visit our website for more information.

-1. London Film Week is being held in the West End of London (United Kingdom) from Monday December 6th to Sunday December 12th, 2021.
-The Festival takes place annually during the first week of December.
+1. London Film Week is being held in the West End of London (United Kingdom) from Monday December 5th to Sunday December 11th, 2022.
+The Festival takes place annually during the first half of December.

 2. The aim of the Festival is to raise awareness and promote the various aspects of international cinema in all its forms: as art, entertainment and as an industry, in a spirit of freedom and dialogue.